angeldollface/mandy/README.markdown

 - [x] Make Mandy's website.
 - [x] Cleanup this `README` by using `zoxide` or `deno` as inspiration.
 - [ ] Re-write the file-copying architecture.
+- [ ] Rewrite the GitHub Action for CI testing.
 - [ ] Clean up code further.
 - [ ] Comment important bits further.
 - [ ] Try to break `mandy`.